The Financial ROI of Employee Experience: Stats for Your Business Case

 Est. Read Time: 5 min.

-Although there’s research that shows the connection between a positive EX and benefits such as stronger employer brand, improved retention, and reduced turnover—these employee experience stats might not be enough on their own.
-To convince executives of the benefits of EX investment, you may need to show research that correlates a strong EX with financial results, such as profit, revenue and shareholder return.
+Although research shows the connection between a positive EX and stronger employer brand, improved retention, and reduced turnover—these employee experience stats might not be enough on their own.
+To convince executives of the benefits of EX investment, you'll need research that correlates a strong EX with financial results, such as profit, revenue and shareholder return.

 To save you the trouble, we did the work.
-Read on for a brief overview of three hallmark studies that sought to prove the financial ROI of a strong employee experience.
+Read on for a brief overview of three hallmark studies that prove the financial ROI of a strong employee experience.

 Study #1: Experiential organizations have more than four times the average profit